GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/deployment/provisiongcp.md

 <br>

 Before you provision cloud resources, you must take into account the Google Cloud resources locations.
-At the time of writing this document, Visual Inspection AI is only available in __us-central__ and __europe-west4__ regions.
+At the time of writing this document, Visual Inspection AI is only available in __us-central1__ and __europe-west4__ regions.

 *Note:* If you are planning to deploy the VIAI Edge solution in sandbox, add the `-x` flag at the end of the following command.
 The script will provision a GCE instance with a T4 GPU to be used as a sandbox.
 See instructions below.